 Is Mizan Therapy beneficial for men?

-Mizan Abdominal Therapy is administered in the same way to men as women.
+Mizan is the same for men as for women.
 Men may not have a uterus but they can still benefit in several ways.

 - It helps with the prostate, for instance, congestion can result in benign prostatic hypertrophy

 - It can help with impotence, sperm mobility and quantity